Chart Color Schemes

 Malvern - Glen Iris demonstrates exceptional educational outcomes, ranking among the top 5% of areas nationally based on AreaSearch's comprehensive analysis of qualification and performance metrics

-Educational attainment in Malvern-Glen Iris significantly surpasses broader benchmarks.
-57.3% of residents aged 15+ hold university qualifications, compared to 30.4% nationally and 33.4% in Victoria.
-Bachelor degrees are the most common at 37.0%, followed by postgraduate qualifications (15.3%) and graduate diplomas (5.0%).
-Vocational pathways account for 17.1% of qualifications among those aged 15+, with advanced diplomas at 9.9% and certificates at 7.2%.
+Educational attainment in Malvern - Glen Iris is notably higher than national and state averages.
+As of the latest data, 57.3% of residents aged 15 years and above hold university qualifications, compared to Australia's 30.4% and Victoria's 33.4%.
+The area has a significant educational advantage, with bachelor degrees being the most common at 37.0%, followed by postgraduate qualifications (15.3%) and graduate diplomas (5.0%).
+Vocational pathways account for 17.1% of qualifications among those aged 15 years and above, with advanced diplomas making up 9.9% and certificates 7.2%.

 Frequently Asked Questions - Education